 In the race for biometric innovation, several projects are vying for the top spot.

-Google, Apple, Facebook and Amazon (GAFA) are also very much in the mix.
-All the web giants now regularly publish their theoretical discoveries in the fields of artificial intelligence, image recognition and face analysis in an attempt to further our understanding as rapidly as possible.
+Google, Apple, Facebook, Amazon and Microsoft (GAFAM) are also very much in the mix.
+All the software web giants now regularly publish their theoretical discoveries in the fields of artificial intelligence, image recognition and face analysis in an attempt to further our understanding as rapidly as possible.

 The very latest results of tests conducted in March 2018 and published in May by the US Homeland Security Science and Technology Directorate, known as the Biometric Technology Rally, also provide an excellent indication of the best face recognition software